 Applicants who apply through a UCAS registered centre need the buzzword to automatically link them to their centre.
 All students linked to centres can be viewed in the adviser portal.
 The buzzword is a unique word centres set up in the adviser portal at the start of the cycle (however, it can be changed at any time throughout the cycle).
-Students use the buzzword at the point of registration, and can also choose the group they are to be assigned to.
-If a student forgets to use the buzzword, and starts an independent application, they are able to change this in their 'Options' menu.
+Students use the buzzword at the start of the application, and can also choose the group they are to be assigned to.
+If a student forgets to use the buzzword, and starts an independent application, they are able to change this in the 'Application Status' section at the top of the application.

-If groups have not been set up (by the UCAS correspondent), the student will automatically be listed in the centre's 'Default' group list.
+If groups have not been set up (by the UCAS registered centre correspondent), the student will automatically be listed in the centre's 'Default' group list.
 Students can be changed from one group to another - see the our adviser portal guidance.